1957 Nebraska Cornhuskers football team: Washington State

-These teams had only met one time prior, a 21-20 defeat of the Cornhuskers in Lincoln in 1920.
+These teams had only met one time prior, a 21–20 defeat of the Cornhuskers in Lincoln in 1920.
 The Cougars brought with them a reputation as an outstanding passing offense, and true to form used their game plan to roll up points by air faster than Nebraska could respond by ground.
 The Bill Jennings era opened with a loss.

 Army

-In the first meeting of these teams, the Black Knights of West Point utterly obliterated the Cornhuskers in front of a relatively small Michie Stadium crowd.
+In the second meeting of these teams, the Black Knights of West Point utterly obliterated the Cornhuskers in front of a relatively small Michie Stadium crowd.
 No matter which way they turned, by air or ground, all of Nebraska's attempts to at least avoid the shutout were thwarted.
 Army went on to finish the season ranked #18 by the AP Poll.

 Kansas State

 The Cornhuskers traveled to Manhattan for the first Big 7 contest of the season, again in front of a sparse crowd.
 While the Cornhuskers managed only two touchdowns on the day, the hapless Wildcats were unable to move the ball enough to score more than once.
-Nebraska had notched the first win of the year and improved to 32-7-2 in the Kansas State series to date, but there was little time to celebrate.
+Nebraska had notched the first win of the year and improved to 32–7–2 in the Kansas State series to date, but there was little time to celebrate.
 The difficult road trip to Pittsburgh, now ranked #20 by the AP Poll, was next up.

 Pittsburgh

 For the second time of the season, Nebraska was dealt a punishing road game shutout defeat, this time at the hands of bitter rival Pittsburgh.
-The Panthers, who nearly always seemed to have Nebraska's number, improved to 15-3-3 over the Cornhuskers all time with their sixth straight win in the series.
-Nebraska had now stumbled out to a 1-3 start thanks in part to the grueling schedule, and the situation was not looking like it would improve.
+The Panthers, who nearly always seemed to have Nebraska's number, improved to 15–3–3 over the Cornhuskers all time with their sixth straight win in the series.
+Nebraska had now stumbled out to a 1–3 start thanks in part to the grueling schedule, and the situation was not looking like it would improve.

 Syracuse

 Renewing an old series last updated in 1929, the Orangemen arrived in Lincoln as Nebraska's final nonconference foe of the year.
 Unfortunately for the struggling Cornhuskers, the slide continued as Syracuse handled the Big Red's efforts with relative ease.
-With the win, Syracuse also evened up the all-time series between the programs at 4-4-0.
+With the win, Syracuse also evened up the all-time series between the programs at 4–4–0.

 Missouri

 Returning to the Big 7 schedule, the downtrodden Cornhuskers traveled to Columbia to face Missouri, and to defend their custody of the Victory Bell.
-The tone of the season seemed to be set, however, and Nebraska's three-game winning streak against the Tigers was broken by a painful single-point 13-14 loss.
-Though the Cornhuskers still held a daunting series lead of 28-19-3, the Bell was handed over to the Tigers.
+The tone of the season seemed to be set, however, and Nebraska's three-game winning streak against the Tigers was broken by a painful single-point 13–14 loss.
+Though the Cornhuskers still held a daunting series lead of 28–19–3, the Bell was handed over to the Tigers.

 Kansas

 Nebraska's hopes to put up a win for the homecoming crowd in Lincoln were dashed when Kansas arrived and dealt a two-point loss to the Cornhuskers, snapping Nebraska's five-game winning streak over the Jayhawks.
-The Cornhuskers still held a commanding 46-14-3 series edge, but were now just 1-6 on the season.
+The Cornhuskers still held a commanding 46–14–3 series edge, but were now just 1–6 on the season.